Fuel (Gas Canisters) and Stoves

 Q: Can I use different canister types?

-A: The Archa Foundation sells adapters to use the narrow, tall canisters with a screw-in system like an MSR stove.
+A: The Archa Foundation sells adapters to use the narrow, tall canisters with a screw-in system like an MSR Pocket Rocket.

 Food & Resupply